wgsl-tooling-wg/wesl-spec/NameMangling.md

 (TBD)

+* Extend scheme to support generics.
+* Can we find an explicit naming scheme where packages specify names for their host exposed wgsl parts
 ## Mangling
 To join multiple modules into one, we need to make sure that names do not collide.
 This is done by name mangling.